gpEnunes/gpENunes/README.md

   Software craftsman with 5+ years of experience.
 I care about finishing things properly, writing code that's easy to reason about, and not shipping 80%.

-  When I'm not coding — cooking something slow, listening to Radiohead, or writing things that sat in drafts for too long.

   ---

   ### Stack